LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/September/week-of-september-17th.md

 The configuration of Special Occasions allows brands to set specific dates in which there is an exception to the hours of operation defined in the work days.
 For example, working hours during public holidays.
 The expected behavior on the visitor side as far as automatic messages and time to response is exactly the same as work days.

-Please Note: Configuration of your LiveEngage account is needed.
-See the [full configuration guide]().

 **Limitations**
-* **Off-hours Mid Conversation Automatic Message displays the wrong Expected Time To Respond:
+* **Off-hours Mid Conversation Automatic Message displays the wrong Expected Time To Respond:**
   When using the workdays/special occasions automatic scheduling, the “Off hours mid conversation” automatic message may not work as expected - it might not be sent when required or sent when shouldn’t be.
-Moreover, the time to respond displayed to the consumer might be incorrect.**
+Moreover, the time to respond displayed to the consumer might be incorrect.
-* **Mark as urgent button in the engagement window will not work as expected:
+* **Mark as urgent button in the engagement window will not work as expected:**
   When using the workdays/special occasions automatic scheduling feature, the “Mark as urgent” button on the consumer window may be displayed to the consumer also during off hours when it should not be displayed, or may be unavailable during working hours when it should be displayed.
   Temp work around: Remove the mark as urgent button from the engagement window in the window studio.**
 * **No audit trail on account level configuration.** Audit trail exists only for skill level assignments.
 For the skill level working hours - assigning a working hours item will be audited, however, changing an existing item is not audited.
-* The maximum length for a special occasion with shift status set to OFF is 30 days.
+* The maximum length for a special occasion with shift status set to **OFF** is 30 days.

 Defining new scheduling item: